How To: Apply Eyeshadow

 In relation to the Q&A on the different ways to apply eyeshadow, here are some more of my favorites.

-* Light color on the inner half of the eyelid + Dark color on the outer half.
-This is a very common way to open up the eyes.
-It is also the most beneficial for those with close-set eyes, especially when the darkest color is applied at the very outer corner.
+A popular way to open up the eyes, this is also the most beneficial for those with close-set eyes, especially when the darkest color is applied at the very outer corner.

 Start by applying a light color on the inner half of the eyelid and a darker color on the outer half.
 Using a fluffy brush like MAC #217, blend where the two colors meet until there is a gradation.
 Remember to blend in one direction to avoid a muddy look.
 I always blend the lighter color onto the darker one so in this case, you will be blending outwards.
 Finish with liner and mascara.

 Start by applying a dark color on the inner half of the eyelid and a light color on the outer half.
-Using a fluffy brush like MAC #217, blend where the two colors meet in an inward motion until there is a gradation.
+Using a fluffy brush like M·A·C 217 Blending Brush, blend where the two colors meet in an inward motion until there is a gradation.
 Finish with liner and mascara.

 Question: Do I always have to do half and half?